-On the large climbs (in the Grampians and Otways, for example) we will ride at our "own pace" and regroup at the top of the climbs, but for the remainder we need to maintain a tight group.
+On the large climbs we will ride at our "own pace" and regroup at a safe location at the top of the climb, but for the remainder we need to maintain a tight group.

 We've developed a training guide to assist riders with some scope of the level of fitness you will need to ensure you, and the team enjoy the event, and participate safely.

 We have created a Strava Club to help monitor everyone's training, and to provide guidance where necessary.